rossprogram/rossprogram.github.io/students/faq.md

 #### What do they eat?
 Where do they eat?
 How often do they eat?
 Are there any accommodations for my child's special dietary needs, such as diabetes, peanut allergy, gluten intolerance, vegetarianism, etc.?

-Student fees include the cost of three meals a day at the campus cafeteria.
+Student fees include the cost of three meals per day at the campus cafeteria.
 Upon request, the cafeteria can provide foods for students who are on restrictive diets.
 Some foods (e.g. pizza) can be ordered from nearby restaurants and delivered to the dorm.